 During sexual intercourse, a condom prevents sperm from entering the vagina.
 According to Planned Parenthood, about 15 out of 100 women will become pregnant during the first year of typical condom use, meaning inconsistent and at times incorrect condom use.
 Condoms have a 98% efficacy.
-The term efficacy refers to perfect condom use that is consistent and always correct, while effectiveness refers to typical use.
+This efficacy only refers to perfect condom use that is consistent and always correct.
+Effectiveness refers to typical use and is 82%.
 Contraceptive foams, creams, jellies, films, and suppositories can also be used to provide additional protection against pregnancy, since they can kill sperm if the condom breaks.
 Some condoms are coated with a spermicide.

 Latex condoms offer significant protection against: